-☐ Information For Council to note
+Information For Council to note

-☐ Legislative Includes adopting Local Laws, Town Planning Schemes and impacts a person's rights and interests where the principles of natural justice apply.
+$\overline{\mathbf{V}}$ Includes adopting Local Laws, Town Planning Schemes and Legislative natural justice apply.
 Examples include town planning applications, building licences, other permits or licences issued under other Legislation or matters that could be subject to appeal to the State Administrative Tribunal

 Policies.
-When Council determines a matter that directly
+When Council determines a matter that directly impacts a person's rights and interests where the principles of